Curriculum

 Intentional Community

-Being together can serve as the antidote to the isolation that is so common in our world, and help Gappers to learn about their own gifts and challenges.
+Being together can serve as the antidote to the isolation that is so common in our world, and help Gappers learn about their own gifts and challenges.
 Living and working together is a skill!
 Here are the elements of our community:

 • Cooking meals for one another

-• Weekly community process meetings and check-ins
+• Weekly community process meetings and individual check-ins

 • Sharing chores, cleaning, and house upkeep

-• Communication practices and tools
+• Communication tools

 • Self-governance strategies